hackclub/the-trail/README.md

 Right now, all you need to do is come up with an idea for something you'd love to build for The Trail and make a Pull Request to add it to our "equipment" folder.

-Go in the equipments folder and checkout the example markdown!
+Go in the equipments folder and checkout the <code>example.md</code> file!
 Copy that format and PR your own piece of equipment.

 Here are some examples:
 1. Trail GPS-powered Orpheus Compass